 DOMORI NIBS: STEPS TO EXCELLENCE

 Fine cocoa represents only 10% of the global cacao harvest, while Criollo, the rarest variety amongst all, just the 0,001%.
-Domori’s bean sourcing practices allow makers to produce chocolate with a wide range of aromatic bouquets also respecting and protecting the biodiversity of cacao.
-The company has always fought to protect these precious cacao varieties, their natural habitat and the farmers who work in the plantations.
+Domori’s bean sourcing practices allow makers to create chocolate with a wide range of aromatic bouquets also respecting and protecting the biodiversity of cacao.
+The company has always fought to protect these precious cacao varieties, their natural habitat, and most importantly, the farmers who work in the plantations.

 Biological Analysis and Cut Test

+Domori assesses the compliance of the cacao beans with its rigid quality standards: samples of cacao undergo stringent biological analyses and the traditional cut test.
 The cut test reveals the fermentation level of raw cacao beans.
 It consists of cutting a sample of cacao beans to evaluate the internal color.
 Domori accepts only those lots of which 70% of the sample tested reaches the standard quality (well-fermented beans with no visual defects).
 Processing poorly fermented beans may result in defective chocolate aromatic profiles and inconsistencies in final products.
 Domori inspects the cacao beans also through a deep biological analysis, assessing their compliance with all the standards and the limits provided by the law.
-During this phase, the technicians check all the values related to moisture such as the absence of cadmium, lead, ochratoxins, and other fungi or bacteria.
+During this phase, the technicians check all the values related to moisture such as, the absence of cadmium, lead, ochratoxins and other fungi or bacteria.

 Roasting at low temperatures